 Standard designs are available to purchase, or, if you can’t find exactly what you’re looking for, Tristan creates bespoke pieces to suit individual requirements.

-Tristan Cockerill Ltd is best known for creating handcrafted driftwood and reclaimed root tables, which are inspired by the coastlines.
+Tristan Cockerill bacame well known for creating handcrafted driftwood and reclaimed root tables, which are inspired by the coastlines.
 The carefully crafted wooden table bases are topped with a toughened glass top to create high quality, innovative, pieces of furniture.
 Tristan’s driftwood and root tables are similar to the table featured in the BBC’s Saturday Kitchen, hosted by celebrity chef, James Martin.

-Tristan also sells reclaimed slate, which is worked in to planters, lanterns, water features, and ornamental garden sculptures.
-Lately, the company has been encompassing the use of resin into the design of his wooden pieces, giving them a sleek, translucent quality, which acts as a beautiful contrast to the opaque grain and density of the driftwood.
+Tristan also works with slate and onyx.
+He uses slate to create round water features, urns and planters, and onyx for urns and planters.
+More recently, tristan has been encompassing the use of resin into the design of his wooden pieces, giving them a sleek, translucent quality, which acts as a beautiful contrast to the opaque grain and density of the driftwood.